Clio Goldsmith

-Clio Goldsmith (born 16 June 1957) is a French former actress, appearing mostly as a femme fatale in some films of the early 1980s.
+Clio Goldsmith is a French former actress, appearing mostly as a femme fatale in some films of the early 1980s.
 She is a member of the prominent Goldsmith family through her father ecologist Edward Goldsmith.
-Goldsmith was married to British travel writer Mark Shand.
+Goldsmith was married to British travel writer Mark Shand, thus a former sister-in-law of Queen Camilla.

 Life and career

 She began acting in the 1980 movie The Cricket of Alberto Lattuada.
 Alongside Virna Lisi and Anthony Franciosa, she played a fun-loving girl ending up as prostitute.
 In 1981, she played prostitute Clemence in Mauro Bolognini's The Lady of the Camellias together with Isabelle Huppert.
 In Plein sud, she vows she will take up with the first fool she sees, seducing Patrick Dewaere.

 In 1982, the title role in the comedy Bankers Also Have Souls earned her some international fame.
 The Michel Lang movie which was produced by her cousin Gilbert de Goldschmidt featured Pierre Mondy and Claudia Cardinale.
 Goldsmith plays a beautiful call girl, a gift to a retiring banker from his colleagues.
 After two other roles, and having appeared twice in an Italian adult entertainment magazine Playmen, she retired from acting.